mabel-dev/mabel/README.md

 Want to help build mabel?
 See the [contribution guidance](https://github.com/joocer/mabel/blob/main/CONTRIBUTING.md)

-## What Platforms Does It Support?
+## What Platforms Does mabel Support?

 mabel comes with adapters for the following services, or is tested to run on the following platforms: